-Our Board has six standing committees: an audit committee ("Audit Committee"), a compensation committee ("Compensation Committee"), a nominating and governance committee ("Nominating and Governance Committee"), a sustainability committee ("Sustainability Committee"), a finance committee ("Finance Committee") and an executive committee ("Executive Committee").
+Our Board has five standing committees: an audit committee ("Audit Committee"), a compensation committee ("Compensation Committee"), a nominating and governance committee ("Nominating and Governance Committee"), a sustainability committee ("Sustainability Committee") and a finance committee ("Finance Committee").
+In December 2023, the Board resolved to disband the Executive Committee.
 The members of each committee are appointed by the Board and serve until their successors are elected and qualified, unless they are earlier removed or they resign.
 Each of the committees report to the Board as it deems appropriate and as the Board may request.
-The composition, duties and responsibilities of the six standing committees are set forth below.
+The composition, duties and responsibilities of the five standing committees are set forth below.
 In the future, our Board may establish other committees, as it deems appropriate, to assist it with its responsibilities.